R. S. Thomas: Music, Man… Machine

 R.S.
 Thomas (1913-2000) was one of the most significant Welsh poets of the 20th century, a complex figure whose verse explored the tensions between faith and doubt, beauty and hardship, the Welsh landscape and its people.

 Born Ronald Stuart Thomas in Cardiff, he grew up speaking English but later embraced the Welsh language with fervor.
-After studying at University College of North Wales, he was ordained as an Anglican priest in 1936, serving in a succession of rural Welsh parishes that would become the landscape of much of his poetry.
+After studying at university in Bangor, Thomas studied classics.
+He then went to St Michael's College, Llandaff, in Cardiff, to be trained as an Anglican priest.
+He was ordained in 1936, serving in a succession of rural Welsh parishes that would become the landscape of much of his poetry.

 Thomas gained recognition for his uncompromising portraits of Welsh hill farmers in collections like "Song at the Year's Turning" (1955) and "Poetry for Supper" (1958).
 His stark, unsentimental depictions of rural life avoided romanticism, presenting instead the harsh realities of agrarian life.